Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Discussion

-A similarity to our study, however, is that the derived dust destruction efficiencies of \cite{Kirchschlager2024a} have not plateaued yet after \unit[10]{kyr}, but only start to plateau after \unit[50]{kyr} in their study.
-Nevertheless, they find that some dust will keep being destroyed even when their simulations finish at \unit[1]{Myr}, where a total of \unit[37]{M$_\odot$} of dust is destroyed, which is $\sim$13.5 times more than what they find at \unit[10]{kyr}.
-If this trend is applied to our high Mach number and low density ISM silicate simulation, it would mean that even in one of the lowest dust destruction cases, the SNR would destroy $\unit[1.5]{M_\odot}\times13.5\approx\unit[20]{M_\odot}$ of dust after \unit[1]{Myr}, being 20 times higher than the observed dust production in SNRs.
+Similarly to our study, however, the derived dust destruction efficiencies of \cite{Kirchschlager2024a} do not plateau after \unit[10]{kyr}, but only start to plateau after \unit[50]{kyr} in their study.
+Nevertheless, they find that some dust continues to be destroyed even when their simulations finish at \unit[1]{Myr}, with a total of \unit[37]{M$_\odot$} of destroyed dust, which is $\sim$13.5 times more than what they find at \unit[10]{kyr}.
+If this trend is applied to our high Mach number and low-density ISM silicate simulation, it would mean that even in one of the lowest dust destruction cases, the SNR would destroy $\unit[1.5]{M_\odot}\times13.5\approx\unit[20]{M_\odot}$ of dust after \unit[1]{Myr}, being 20 times higher than the observed dust production in SNRs.
 This implies, once again, that SNRs are rather net dust destroyers.